*The new deadline is Sept. 15, 2020

 The American Press Institute has reopened applications for free access to an analytics program that will help publishers track and improve their 2020 elections coverage based on audience needs and engagement.
-The analytics tool, along with coaching from API staff, will be available at no cost for up to to 60 newsrooms from now through November.
+The analytics tool, along with coaching from API staff and connections to a cohort of newsrooms focused on improving their elections coverage, will be available at no cost for up to to 60 newsrooms from now through the November elections.

 The newly developed election dashboards are a feature of API’s Metrics for News analytics tool.
 Metrics for News is a strategic tool that enables newsrooms to simplify data and act on analytics to more deeply engage their audiences, attract new ones and grow reader revenue.
+As the elections inch closer, the dashboards will help publishers not only analyze the engagement of their current coverage but also access up to three months of historic data to include elections-related coverage they have published so far.
 The ability to make the dashboards available for free to so many newsrooms is thanks to a generous grant from Craig Newmark Philanthropies.
-Interested newsrooms, who aren’t already Metrics for News partners, can apply here by Aug.
-3, 2020.
+Interested newsrooms, who aren’t already Metrics for News partners, can apply here by Sept.
+15, 2020.

 These new dashboards can help publishers better understand what is connecting with their communities in their elections reporting, learn which audiences are particularly engaging with their work and identify ways to improve coverage of voting, misinformation, and other topics.
 It also complements existing API initiatives to help news organizations improve their elections coverage including the Trusted Elections Network, also funded with support from Craig Newmark Philanthropies.